KenHendo/KHPoshTools/docs/about.md

 # KHPoshTools

-An example module of small Powershell tools, created to explore best practices including the use of  Pester, Plaster and automated build pipelines.
+A module of small, useful tools.
+Used as an example of standard module development including the use of Pester, Plaster and an automated build pipeline.

 ## Getting Started